openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 1. Commit to uphold the code of conduct.
 2. Commit to uphold this policy.
-3. Provide a general email address that incidents can be reported to and document it alongside the code of conduct.
+3. Provide a general email address where incidents can be reported and document it alongside the code of conduct.
 4. Define and publicly document a process by which the project selects people responsible for managing incident reports.
 For Impact and At Large projects, at least two people must be selected.
 5. List the people responsible for managing incident reports alongside the code of conduct as outlined in the [Reporting incidents section](#reporting-incidents).
 6. Publicly document their decision-making process for responding to incident reports.